julienDubourg/Deep-learning-exercises/readme.md

 Hello,

-This is some of my training exercises for Deep learning
+You will find here some of my training exercises from Deep learning courses